Tim-Lord/Burger-Palace/README.md

 ### License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the MIT license.<br>
 Copyright (c) 2021 **Timothy Omondi Otieno**